Testing non-public methods from another project

 The method you're testing needs to be visible to your test project.
 What access modifier would let me make these already-static methods visible only within the main project and my test project?

-• These methods weren't public, and had no reason to be.
-They shouldn't be called from anything outside that project (except tests!)
+, and had no reason to be.
+They shouldn't be called from anything outside that project (except tests!) - A

-• A protected method on a public class would give me the ability to create a derived test class that would inherit from the base class, and would thus have access to the method... but that's too clunky.
+method on a public class would give me the ability to create a derived test class that would inherit from the base class, and would thus have access to the method... but that's too clunky. protected internal

-• protected internal - also not quite right, similar to 'protected' in this instance.
+- also not quite right, similar to 'protected' in this instance.internal

 [assembly:InternalsVisibleTo("My.Test.Project")]